 But would you spend 3 figures on what are considered “bottom-of-the-barrel” simulators?
 Would you spend $2000-$7000 on better setups?
 How close to $10,000 are you willing to go?

-It’s important to realize that the less you spend, the less you’ll usually get, both in terms of equipment and software.
+The less you spend, the less you’ll tend to get, both in terms of equipment and software.
 You’ll also get farther away from a realistic golf simulator experience.

 In this guide, we’ve tried to include golf simulators over a range of prices under the $10,000 mark.
 But the great thing is that, in many cases, you don’t have to drop the full cost of a simulator at once.